Want To Use A VPN on Your Smart TV? Here's How (2026 Guide)

 How to install a VPN on a non-smart TV

 You can set up a VPN on your non-smart TV with streaming devices like Amazon Fire TV Stick, Roku, or Google Chromecast.
-You can directly download VPN apps to Chromecast and Fire TV Stick from their app stores, just like with an Android smart TV.
+You can download VPN apps directly to Chromecast and Fire TV Stick from their app stores, just like on an Android smart TV.

-However, Roku and Apple TV don’t support direct VPN installation.
+However, Roku and Apple TV don’t support installing VPNs directly.
 You’ll need to set up a VPN app on your Wi-Fi router or use a Wi-Fi hotspot from your computer.
 They can tap into that protected network and extend it to your non-smart TV.

 Streaming devices can also secure smart TVs that don’t support VPN apps.
 This makes them highly flexible and an excellent option if you want VPN benefits without too much hassle.